Data-Structure-Team1/.github/Profile/README.md

 We value a diverse and inclusive community where everyone feels welcome and respected.
 We expect all contributors and participants to adhere to our [Code of Conduct](CODE_OF_CONDUCT.md) when interacting within this organization.

-## License

-This repository is licensed under the [MIT License](LICENSE).
-By contributing to this repository, you agree to license your contributions under the terms of the MIT License.

 ## Contact